Logotech-4-Good June Announcement

 Logotech has selected the American Battlefield Trust as its June Logotech-4-Good recipient.
-Their requested product -- USB flash drives -- will go to teachers who will then take the curriculum home to students.
+Their requested product USB flash drives will go to teachers.
+They will then take the curriculum home to students.

-Tourists visit the battlegrounds -- some now parts of national and state parks -- in huge numbers each summer.
-During the school year teachers bring classes to the battlefields to help their students connect with history firsthand, said Brigid Leavy, grant writer for the organization.
+Tourists visit the battlegrounds some also part of national and state parks in huge numbers each summer.
+During the school year, teachers bring classes to the battlefields.
+That helps students connect firsthand with history, said Brigid Leavy, grant writer for the organization.
 She wrote the Logotech grant request as well.

 Logotech is happy to help with this program.
 Schools and curriculum developers have always come to us for USB drives to help increase learning opportunities.

 Visits create real connections

 Visiting battlefields and not just reading about battles does help students connect with history, Leavy said.
 "Visiting battlefields is a meaningful experience ... they make a connection with the land."

 The Trust also works to restore battlefields and many have been planted with native species, great for pollinators, Leavy said.

 They are also working to preserve these battlefields from future development, including housing and commercial structures.
 People can walk, bike, and learn about history at the battlefield parks now — a legacy they hope to preserve.
 Educating younger generations about those battles is a part of that.